-- Workers who produce hygiene products. - Workers in laundromats, laundry services, and dry cleaners. - Workers providing personal and household goods, repair, and maintenance. - Workers providing disinfection services for all essential facilities and modes of transportation and who support the sanitation of all food manufacturing processes and operations from wholesale to retail. - Workers necessary for the installation, maintenance, distribution, and manufacturing of water and space heating equipment and its components. - Support required for continuity of services, including commercial disinfectant services, janitorial and cleaning personnel, and support personnel functions that need freedom of movement to access facilities in support of front-line workers. - Workers supporting the production of home cleaning, pest control, and other essential products necessary to clean, disinfect, sanitize, and ensure the cleanliness of residential homes, shelters, and commercial facilities. - Workers supporting agriculture irrigation infrastructure. - Workers supporting the production of home cleaning and pest control products.
+- Workers who produce hygiene products. - Workers in laundromats, laundry services, and dry cleaners. - Workers providing personal and household goods, repair, and maintenance, including workers such as house cleaners, plumbers, appliance repair persons, and electricians, among others. - Workers providing disinfection services for all essential facilities and modes of transportation and who support the sanitation of all food manufacturing processes and operations from wholesale to retail. - Workers necessary for the installation, maintenance, distribution, and manufacturing of water and space heating equipment and its components. - Support required for continuity of services, including commercial disinfectant services, janitorial and cleaning personnel, and support personnel functions that need freedom of movement to access facilities in support of front-line workers. - Workers supporting the production of home cleaning, pest control, and other essential products necessary to clean, disinfect, sanitize, and ensure the cleanliness of residential homes, shelters, and commercial facilities. - Workers supporting agriculture irrigation infrastructure. - Workers supporting the production of home cleaning and pest control products.